KennethNyariro/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Prints “Hello, World”, followed by a new line to the standard output.
+Prints Hello World
-Prints a confused smiley "(Ôo)'.
+Prints a smiley
-Prints user passwd
+Displys the contents of passwd
-Displays user passwd and hosts
+Displays the contents of passwd and hosts
 Displays the last 10 lines
+Dilays the first 10 lines